Case Study: Know your customer!

-The smart banking platform proved to be a quantum leap for the bank’s marketing in particular: the timeliness and quality of the customer approach is incomparably better and above all – uniform across all channels offline, online and mobile.
+The smart banking platform proved to be a quantum leap for the bank’s marketing in particular: the timeliness and quality of the customer approach are incomparably better and above all – uniform across all channels offline, online and mobile.
 Numerous service topics now replace the content purely around product sales.

 The bottom line: happier and more satisfied customers of the bank.
 And a new revenue situation, which our client is also happy about.

-With an individual Big Data solution beyond extensive pre-conceived models, we were able to store incoming data without a structure, to quickly retrieve information from the database and to answer many queries in parallel, as well as to identify similarities between customers and types of use within a short time.
+With an individual Data Analytics solution beyond extensive pre-conceived models, we were able to store incoming data without a structure, to quickly retrieve information from the database and to answer many queries in parallel, as well as to identify similarities between customers and types of use within a short time.

 The technologies used